ThoughtWorksInc/AS101-4-workshop/instructions/00_setup.md

 git clone https://github.com/[YOUR-GITHUB-USERNAME]/as101-4-workshop.git
 ```

-change directory into your forked, cloned repository and make a note of the path.
+Change directory into your forked, cloned repository and make a note of the path.

 ```bash
 cd as101-4-workshop
 pwd
 ```

-the `pwd` command will output your current directory.
+The `pwd` command will output your current directory.

 ```txt
 /path/to/your/as101-4-workshop